freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-322-binomial-coefficients-divisible-by-10/index.md

 ---
-title: Problem 322: Binomial coefficients divisible by 10
+title: Binomial coefficients divisible by 10
 ---
 ## Problem 322: Binomial coefficients divisible by 10